Quenched scaling limit of critical percolation clusters on Galton-Watson trees: The law of the total progeny

-Under the annealed law, we work conditionally on $\F_m$ and consider the vertices of $T_m \cap \C$ from left to right.
+We will bound the latter probability uniformly over all choices of $V$.
+In particular, given any such $V$, consider the vertices of $V$ from left to right.
 We let $v_i$ denote the $i^{th}$ vertex in this ordering, and let $X_i$ denote the associated summand.
-Let ${N_n}$ denote the number of the terms in the sum and note that $N$ has the law of the sum of two geometric random variables, and the sequence $(X_i)_{i \geq 1}$ is i.i.d..
+Let ${N}$ denote the number of the terms in the sum and note that under $\Pb$, $N$ is stochastically dominated by the sum of two independent geometric random variables, and the sequence $(X_i)_{i \geq 1}$ is i.i.d..
 Moreover, if $S_j$ denotes the partial sum with $j$ terms, i.e. $S_j = \sum_{i=1}^j X_i$, it follows that $S_{i+1}-S_i \leq n^{1-2\delta}$ for all $i$.
 Hence it follows from the memoryless property that for any $\lambda>2$,

-In particular taking $\lambda = n^{\delta}$ and applying the tower property this easily implies \eqref{eqn:Markov sum geometric}, provided we can bound $\pr{S_{N_n} \geq n^{1-2\delta}}$ away from $1$.
-To do this, note that since $N_n$ has the law of the sum of two independent geometric random variables with parameter asymptotic to $\CC n^{\frac{1-2\delta}{\alpha}}$, it follows from standard results on scaling limits of stable variables that $n^{-(1-2\delta)}S_{N_n}$ converges in law to the value of a subordinator at a time $N$ which is equal in law to the sum of two independent \textsf{exp}($\CC$) random variables, and with jump measure proportional to $x^{1-\frac{1}{\alpha}}\mathbbm{1}\{x < 1\}$, and hence the probability in question converges to a constant in $(0,1)$.
+In particular taking $\lambda = n^{\delta}$ and applying the tower property this easily implies \eqref{eqn:Markov sum geometric}, provided we can bound $\pr{S_{N} \geq n^{1-2\delta}}$ away from $1$.
+To do this, note that since $N$ can be upper bounded by the sum of two independent geometric random variables with parameter asymptotic to $\CC n^{\frac{1-2\delta}{\alpha}}$, it follows from standard results on scaling limits of stable variables that $n^{-(1-2\delta)}S_{N}$ converges in law to the value of a subordinator at a time $N$ which is equal in law to the sum of two independent \textsf{exp}($\CC$) random variables, and with jump measure proportional to $x^{1-\frac{1}{\alpha}}\mathbbm{1}\{x < 1\}$, and hence the probability in question converges to a constant in $(0,1)$.

 \textbf{Fourth term.} The fourth term is the same as the second term in the proof of Proposition \ref{prop:cluster size tail LB}, hence we already showed it goes to $0$ under the rescaling.